-The analysis notes the following areas where Montana's law or implementation fall short:
+The analysis notes the following areas where Montana's law or implementation falls short:

-- Employee programs aren't tailored to data trends relative to performance, complaints, or damages because there is no tracking or trending for damages in Montana. - Training records for individuals aren't maintained, other than via sign up sheets at meetings.
+- Employee programs aren't tailored to data trends relative to performance, complaints, or damages because there is no tracking or trending for damages in Montana. - Training records for individuals aren't maintained, other than via signup sheets at meetings.

-®Public Education
+5 Public Education